Top 10 Gifts in my 2022 Holiday Gift Guide

 If you’re interested in donating you can do so through Canada Helps or contact Christine at 905.262-6585 if you have canned soft food, pee pads or soft treats you’d l ike to donate.

-Pixie the chihuahua
+Pixie the Chihuahua

 Looking for an animal related charity to help out?